nansencenter/nextsim/modules/enkf/perturbation/README.md

 __05.12.18__

-- Two methods to compute_minmax and compute_vmean are added
+- Two methods to computeMinMax and computeVecMean are added

 - Struct data type is used for v.data, v.name and v.id

 - infile2.in should be read in limits_ranf routine in mod_random_forcing.F90